Yannis100/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/Ansermoz-Hamel_Report-Docker.md

    Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?

-   *Il faut implémenter un outil de supervision, tel que s6. s6-overlay est particulièrement adapté car il inclut aussi les dépendances et une configuration prévue pour une utilisation avec docker*
+   *Non, de base 1 seul process va tourner dans le container.
+Il faut implémenter un outil de supervision, tel que s6. s6-overlay est particulièrement adapté car il inclut aussi les dépendances et une configuration prévue pour une utilisation avec docker et sa philosophie*

 6. <a name="M6"></a>**[M6]** In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when web servers are added or removed.
 If we take a closer look at the `run.sh` script, we see two calls to `sed` which will replace two lines in the `haproxy.cfg` configuration file just before we start `haproxy`.
 You clearly see that the configuration file has two lines and the script will replace these two lines.